Blendify/blender-manual/blender_docs/manual/physics/fluid/introduction.rst

    For this reason:

    - All the baking options are visible only when selecting the Domain Object,
-   - Baking options are explained in the :ref:`the baking section <fluid-baking>` of the Domain manual page.
+   - Baking options are explained in the :doc:`the baking section </physics/fluid/baking>` of the Domain manual page.

 .. seealso::